Table of contents

 1. Attraction

 An employee’s journey happens before the recruitment process and begins when they first hear about your brand.
-The power of employer brand is very real: 55% of job seekers will stop applying after reading negative reviews about a company, and a staggering 92% of individuals would consider leaving their current job for an opportunity with no salary increase but the company has a great reputation.
+The power of employer brand is very real: 55% of job seekers will stop applying after reading negative reviews about a company, and a staggering 92% of individuals would consider leaving their current job for an opportunity with no salary increase but with a company that has a great reputation.
+Make your organization somewhere top talent wants to be.

 Build a culture of recognition